roura356a/csk/intl.en-US/Pricing/Billing.md

 # Billing

-Alibaba Cloud Container Service for Kubernetes \(ACK\) supports four types of clusters: dedicated clusters, managed clusters, serverless clusters, and edge clusters.
+Container Service for Kubernetes \(ACK\) supports four types of clusters: dedicated clusters, managed clusters, serverless clusters, and edge clusters.
 Managed clusters include standard managed clusters and professional managed clusters.
 This topic describes the billing methods of the clusters of these types.

 ## Professional managed clusters